Home | Contact Me

 WOOD AND BRASS WHATSIT

 This was a part of something else, but I have no idea what.
+It has a really pretty wood finish.

 Here is the back view.
 Notice the hole in the top?
 Probably a knob or finial screwed into it.